GNITOAHC/2023CSCamp/slide/pages/Unity-3.md

 ---

-After adding player tag, we need to add a `Rigidbody 2D` for triggering the collision.
+After adding player tag, we need to add a `Box Collider 2D` for triggering the collision.
 (After adding, platform will have *two* box collider)

 <img src="/sources/Unity-3/Trigger_box_collider.png" style="height:60%" />